ytti/oxidized/docs/Creating-Models.md

-# Extending and Customizing Oxidized Models
+# Creating and Extending Oxidized Models

 Oxidized supports a growing list of [operating system types](Supported-OS-Types.md).
 Out of the box, most model implementations collect configuration data.
 Some implementations also include a conservative set of additional commands that collect basic device information (device make and model, software version, licensing information, ...) which are appended to the configuration as comments.